marekrei/semgraph/README.md

 * cnc - The default output format from the C&C parser. <http://svn.ask.it.usyd.edu.au/trac/candc/>
 * parseval - One of the outputs of the RASP parser and the format used by the Depbank/GR dataset.
 * tsv - A simplified tab-separated format for representing graphs and sentences.

+Also, the graphs can be written to an output file and the following formats are available:

+* tsv - A simple tab-separated format.
+This format is supported for both reading and writing.
+* tikzdependency - Produces a LaTeX representation of the graphs using the tikz-dependency library.

 Please see the files in the examples directory for a better idea of the different formats.
 For example, here is a dependency graph in the rasp format: